 #4 Using Ear Drops Every Day Cleans Your Ears

 While hydrogen peroxide-based drops will do wonders for cleaning out ears, using them every day is neither necessary nor beneficial.

 As mentioned earlier, your ears will produce cerumen naturally to clean out the debris along the ear canal.
 More importantly, ear wax naturally flows outward, meaning you don’t need ear drops to clean your ears.
 The ear wax naturally falls out or can be removed — occasionally and carefully — with cotton swabs.

 #5 Only a General Practitioner Can Remove Your Ear Wax

 You don’t need to see your general practitioner for ear wax removal.
-Anybody qualified to treat ear infections can remove ear wax.
-This includes specialists like otolaryngologists or even audiologists.
+Anybody qualified to treat ear conditions and hearing impairment can remove ear wax.

 The bonus of seeing specialists is the expert advice you can receive, whether it involves ear wax removal or other ear-related issues, like Tinnitus treatment.

 The ears, like many other organs in the body, have a way of cleaning themselves.
 As a result, many interventions for ear wax removal are unnecessary, harmful, or both.
 For example, ear irrigating (flushing with water/hydrogen peroxide) can and often results in a perforated ear drum when done incorrectly.